 The program is consistent with the Company’s long-term sustainability priorities, including the commitment to combat climate change, which is one of the Company’s global sustainability targets presented in 2019.
 The fundamental pillars of the Together for the Amazon program are: (i) development of the value chain; (ii) forest conservation and restoration; (iii) support for local communities in the Amazon; and (iv) scientific research and technology development.

 The first pillar consists of three key initiatives.
-The first of these is the JBS Green Platform, a blockchain platform that will enable the Company to track the suppliers of its cattle suppliers by 2025.
+The first of these is a blockchain platform that will enable the Company to track the suppliers of its cattle suppliers by 2025.

 The second is the sharing of the Company’s supplier monitoring technology and its responsible sourcing policy with the value chain, including the entire food industry, livestock producers, family farmers, financial institutions, and the agribusiness sector.
 The third initiative will provide suppliers with environmental, animal husbandry education and legal support.